Connecting @ Limestone

 Christmas on Campus

-Concerts, tree lighting ceremony, complete with a visit from Santa…the tradition of celebrating Christmas on Campus dates back to 1984 when the late Les Gregory, a former employee and graduate of Limestone College, arranged for 200 luminaries to be lit in honor of retired Limestone College professor Lucy G. Wheeler.
+Concerts, tree lighting ceremony, complete with a visit from Santa…the tradition of celebrating Christmas on Campus dates back to 1984 when the late Les Gregory, a former employee and graduate of Limestone University, arranged for 200 luminaries to be lit in honor of retired Limestone University professor Lucy G. Wheeler.
 With that, Christmas on Campus was born.